hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_marker_identification.md

 # Assigning cell type identity to clusters

 We can often go through the top markers to identify the cell types.
-For instance, below are canonical markers of the cell types present in each of the clusters.
 We have to use what we know about the biology of the expected cells to determine the cell populations represented by each cluster.

 Let's remind ourselves of the different clusters: